 All I want is for humanity to move forward in healing and I will do the best I can in order to contribute to that upwards inertia — especially when it is in the form of internet memes.
-I want my (digital) presence to be in service of others by making your lives a little more liveable.
+I’d like for my (digital) presence to be in service of others by making your lives a little more liveable.
 So now, every single friday night, I get to give the greatest gift: laughter and connection through memes.

 To commemorate just that I’ve been working hard to release this line of Meme Merch.
 An idea I’ve been brainstorming since early 2019 has finally come to life a year and a half later.
 What better way to celebrate two years of weekly meme drops than with some sick swag created by the meme queen herself?

 Yes, life is absurd, but at least we can help each other through it by championing that absurdity with a wry, humourous stance and let our amused fascination light up the dark.

 It is a privilege to be included in your weekly routines and I’m thankful to have a small corner of the internet where others can equally enjoy dark memes.
 There truly isn’t anything quite like harnessing the connective power of the internet to laugh at life’s absurdity along with recurring digital strangers turned online friends.